Keeping Kids Safe Online

-It is important to note that while the increase in online CSAM is alarming, children remain most vulnerable to in-person contact abuse by family members and those in positions of trust.
-Much CSAM on the internet is produced by abusers who record the abuse and then post it on the dark web to share with other pedophiles.
+It is important to note that while the increase in online CSAM is alarming, children remain most vulnerable to in-person contact abuse by family members and those in positions of trust, including intimate partners and other peers.
+Much CSAM on the internet is produced by abusers who record the abuse and then post it on the dark web to share with other pedophiles, but a significant portion is also produced by minors themselves, who may be groomed by someone they know either online or offline to produce the material, which then is shared with or without the minor’s consent.
 Consider that 67% of online CSAM imagery appears to have been taken in a home setting.
-Also, 10% or 4.5 million students report experiencing sexual abuse/misconduct by a school employee sometime during their K-12 years.

 During the pandemic, stay-at-home orders kept many safe, but they also placed many children at increased risk of sexual abuse and exploitation.
 For the first time ever, the National Sexual Assault Hotline reported that half of its calls during the pandemic were from minors.
 Two-thirds of children said their abusers were family members; 79% said they were living with the person hurting them.

 Teachers, school nurses and social workers normally make up the largest group of mandated reporters (21% of 4.3 million referrals in 2018.)
 Virtual learning, however, reduced opportunities for these professionals to detect signs of abuse in their students.
 Sharp decreases in reports to Child Protective Services were the result.
 Opportunities for children to disclose abuse and safety concerns to these trusted adults were essentially shut down.